djbrieck/brieckspro/content/posts/free-local-websites/index.md

 Menu

-For each of the sections I do a h3 tag
+For each of the sections I do a h3 tag.
+For Location, it would look like the following.

 ```
 <h3>Location</h3>
-<address>123  Main St, City, ST 00000</address>
 ```

 ================